Spark Cleantech: paving the way for low-carbon hydrogen

 Competitions and winning projects

-Right from the start of the project, Spark Cleantech was selected by GRDF (2021) as part of a call for projects dedicated to the decarbonization of industry.
+Right from the start of the project, Spark Cleantech was selected by gas distribution company GRDF (2021) as part of a call for projects dedicated to the decarbonization of industry.
 Last year, Spark was also awarded the Grand Prix (500k€) in the i-Lab 2022 competition organized by Bpi France and the French Ministry of Higher Education.

 Technical advances